 Free-standing signs, such as A-frames, must be no larger than 3’ wide and 6’tall (measured from the ground to the top of the sign).
 The sign must be constructed in such a manner that it is physically stable and presents no danger or impediment to pedestrians passing by.

-Chalking and Taping
+Chalking

-Chalking is defined as the use of chalk or similar substances to write or draw on concrete/paved sidewalks.
-The substance used for chalking must be water-soluble and easily washable by water or rain.
+Chalking refers to the use of water-soluble chalk to write or draw on concrete or paved walkways.

-Chalking must be done in fully-exposed, non-covered areas that can be directly washed by rain.
-Chalking is prohibited on any covered walkway, stairs or steps.

-Chalking is not permitted on walls, benches, glass, windows, doors, pilings, engraved pavers, seating areas, columns, planters, painted surfaces, trees, traffic signs, light posts, emergency call phones, fixtures, newsstands, ad dispensers, utility boxes, and any other objects.
+Chalking is only permitted on uncovered concrete or paved walkways.
+Chalking is not permitted on stairs, walls, benches, glass, windows, doors, pilings, engraved pavers, seating areas, columns, planters, painted surfaces, trees, traffic signs, light posts, emergency call phones, fixtures, newsstands, ad dispensers, utility boxes, and any other objects.

+Chalking must be legible and bear the name of the Primary User responsible for the chalking.

+Chalking done in compliance with this regulation does not require permitting or prior approval.

 Greek Letters

 Greek Letters must be freestanding and placed well away from walkways to prevent injury if they fall due to gusts of wind.
 Letters may not be leaned against trees, buildings, railings, or other permanent objects.
-These letters must be moved in a timely manner to preserve the turf beneath the bottom edges.

 Column Wraps

-Plastic or vinyl wraps may be posted on the concrete columns under the second floor walkway between Building 50 and Building 15.
+Plastic or vinyl wraps may be posted on concrete columns.

-Column wraps are reserved for commercial or University administration purposed only.
+Column wraps are reserved for advertising with approved vendors pursuant to a University contract and University administration purposes only.
+Column wraps require UNF Marketing Approval.

-Column wraps may be affixed with Velcro or ties.
-Use of adhesive to affix column wraps is strictly prohibited.
+Adhesive Stickers, Static Window Clings and Decals

+Placement of adhesive stickers, static window clings and decals on or affixed to any Campus Property is generally prohibited.
+This restriction does not apply to stickers, cling and decals placed by a University department for building code, operational, and programmatic reasons.

 Painting

-Painting of any kind, on the exterior or interior of University buildings or structures is prohibited.
+Painting of any kind, on the exterior or interior of university buildings, structures, facilities, walkways, or roadways is strictly prohibited.

+Exceptions may be made for University approved art installations.

-History–New as approved by BOT 10/11/18; Amended October 17, 2019.
+History–New as approved by BOT; Amended